TuxHurt/TuxHurt/README.md

   ## Description
   TuxHurt is the project that aims to run Sirhurt on GNU/Linux with 0 effort.

+  ### DISCLAIMER!
+  TuxHurt is not a cracked version of SirHurt v4, you must have SirHurt v4 to use TuxHurt

   ## Table of Contents
   * [Requirements](#requirements)